 Is using a Certified Nurse Midwife safe?

-Yes, Absolutely!
-Midwives and Doulas work as experts in caring for you in the safest way possible.
+Yes!
+Certified Nurse Midwives are experts in women's health and focus on caring for you in the safest way possible.
 We know normal and variations from normal.
 We know when labor intervention is necessary and unnecessary.
 We know supporting you in an environment which is best for you is also best for your baby.
-We hold space for respecting your needs and advocate for you in professional and courteous ways that allow you your best outcome.
+We hold space for you in professional and courteous way that allows you your best outcome.
 We prepare for and practice emergency drills regularly as well as keep up certifications in CPR, ALS, NRP and more than required continuing education.

 Is it really worth having a Midwife or Doula?